CodeHarrington/Project-1/README.md

 ## Issues found during site development

 ### Hero pics
-* I used a youtube video to get the desired outcome with balancing the main hero photo with the 2 smaller ones.
+* I used a youtube video to get the desired outcome with balancing the main hero photo with the 2 smaller ones and a trick i picked up at a slack study group.

 ### Left and right abouts
 As I wanted to look designed rather than inline.